-The best-selling books captivated a world-wide readership, who became lost in Ferrante's vivid descriptions of trust, tension and devotion between heroines Elena (Lenù) and Raffaella (Lila).
+The best-selling books captivated a world-wide readership who became lost in Ferrante's vivid descriptions of trust, tension and devotion between heroines Elena (Lenù) and Raffaella (Lila).
 They have since been adapted into a TV miniseries along with a two-part stage epic.

-The tale, for the unfamiliar, is narrated by Lenù and follows her life and that of her friend Lila from their 1950s childhood deep into adulthood, as they struggle to escape the confines of their working-class upbringing in a deprived district of Naples.
-This is a Bildungsroman of epic proportions, one which tracks the complicated relationship between the friends over 60 years as they succeed and falter in their lives while battling male oppression, the rigid class system, gang intrigue and the changing social landscape of post-war Italy.
+The story is narrated by Lenù and follows her and her friend Lila from their 1950s childhood deep into adulthood, as they struggle to escape the confines of their working-class upbringing in a deprived district of Naples.
+It is a Bildungsroman of epic proportions, tracking the complicated relationship between the friends over 60 years as they face male oppression, the rigid class system, gang intrigue and the changing social landscape of post-war Italy.